Rational Quantum Mechanics: Testing Quantum Theory with Quantum Computers: Introduction

 \section{Introduction}

 It has been reported \cite{Gidney} that 2048-bit RSA integers could be factored in under a week by a quantum computer with less than a million noisy qubits.
 But could a quantum computer with such capability ever be built?
-Unitary quantum mechanics (QM) does not itself limit the number of qubits that can be coherently entangled in quantum computers.
-In addition, environmental decoherence can be minimised by ensuring the quantum computer's qubits are sufficiently isolated from their environment.
+Unitary quantum mechanics/theory (QM) does not itself limit the number of qubits that can be coherently entangled in quantum computers.
+In addition, environmental decoherence can be minimised by ensuring a quantum computer's qubits are sufficiently isolated from their environmental, e.g., by positioning them, as has been suggested, in a deep crater on the dark side of the Moon.

 However, perhaps there are other constraints on what a quantum computer can in principle achieve.
-For example, gravitationally induced state collapse would certainly limit multi-qubit coherence \cite{Diosi:1989} \cite{Penrose:1996}.
-However, for a million entangled quantum-computing qubits, gravitational collapse timescales are longer than the age of the universe and therefore utterly irrelevant as a constraint on near-future quantum computing capability.
-Another possibility is the indirect dissipative effect of state collapse \cite{Vischi}.
-However, no such dissipative effects have been observed \cite{Donaldi}.
-Lloyd \cite{Lloyd:2000} considers entropic limitations on information that can be stored in some `ultimate laptop', but by design this laptop is a digital computer operating under the rules of classical logic, and without quantum parallelism.
-On this basis, there is no evidence that a million noisy qubit computer cannot be built to factor 2048-bit RSA integers, and the challenges needed to build such a computer are therefore technical rather than fundamental.
+For example, gravitationally induced state collapse would certainly limit multi-qubit coherence \cite{Diosi:1989} \cite{Ghirardi} \cite{Penrose:1996}.
+However, for a million entangled quantum-computing qubits, collapse timescales are longer than the age of the universe and therefore irrelevant as a constraint on near-future quantum computing capability.
+Another source of error might be the indirect dissipative effects of state collapse \cite{Vischi}.
+However, no dissipative effects have been observed \cite{Donaldi}.

-However, here we propose a novel type of fundamental constraint: the notion that a qubit has a finite information capacity.
-To be clear about what is being proposed here, consider a quantum mechanical qubit state relative to the measurement basis $(|1\rangle, |-1\rangle)$ of some hermitian (e.g. spin) operator
+Hence, it would appear that limitations on quantum computing performance are technical and not fundamental.
+However, here we propose a novel type of fundamental constraint that is not directly related to state collapse and involves no dissipative effects: the notion that a qubit has a finite information capacity.
+To be clear about what is being proposed here, consider a quantum mechanical qubit state

-with 2 continuum degrees of freedom represented by $\theta \in \mathbb R$ and $\phi \in \mathbb R$.
-Certainly $\theta$ and $\phi$ could be irrational multiples of $\pi$.
-Indeed, they might be normal numbers or even non-computable numbers whose full description would require the specification of infinite information.
+in the eigenvector basis $(|1\rangle, |-1\rangle)$ of some hermitian operator, with 2 continuum degrees of freedom represented by $\theta, \phi \in \mathbb R$.
+Certainly in QM, $\cos \theta$ and $\phi/2\pi$ could be irrational numbers.
+Indeed, they might be non-computable numbers whose full description would require the specification of unbounded amounts of information.
 QM does not itself limit the number-theoretic complexity associated with these two degrees of freedom.